microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyConnectorGroup.md

 ```

 ## Description
-the Set-EntraBetaApplicationProxyConnectorGroup cmdlet allows you to change the name of a given Application Proxy connector group.
+The Set-EntraBetaApplicationProxyConnectorGroup cmdlet allows you to change the name of a given Application Proxy connector group.

 ## Examples